nschonni/healthvault-docs/healthvault/architecture.md

 Each question is discussed in a separate section, with recommendations at the end of each section.

-After you read through the guide, if you still have questions about your specific scenario, you can ask them through the HealthVault MSDN forum, or directly at <hvbd@microsoft.com>.
+After you read through the guide, if you still have questions about your specific scenario, you can ask them through the HealthVault forum, or directly at <hvbd@microsoft.com>.

 Where Is the Data Stored?
 -------------------------